ml-evs/ml-evs.github.io/research.md

 - Crystal structure databases and associated software development for reproducible science (OPTIMADE).
 - Materials and chemical data management for experiment and theory.
 - Materials discovery using first principles simulations and surrogate models.
-- High-throughput crystal structure prediction with AIRSS, genetic algorithms and related methods.
+- High-throughput computational materials science workflows and crystal structure prediction with AIRSS, genetic algorithms and other related methods.
 - Transition-metal phosphides for beyond-Li battery anodes.

 ## Software